Former Minnesota Supreme Court Chief Justice Sandy Keith dies

 Born in Rochester in 1928, Keith went on to Amherst College and Yale Law School before enlisting in the U.S. Marine Corps during the Korean War.
 He served for a year in Korea as a first lieutenant.

-After marrying his wife Marion and working in the legal department of the Mayo Clinic, Keith was elected as a member of the DFL to the Minnesota State Senate to represent Olmsted County in 1959.
-He then served as Lieutenant Governor of Minnesota under Gov. Karl Rolvaag from 1963 to 1967.
+After marrying his wife, Marion, and working in the legal department of the Mayo Clinic, Keith was elected as a member of the DFL to the Minnesota Senate to represent Olmsted County in 1959.
+He then served as lieutenant governor of Minnesota under Gov. Karl Rolvaag from 1963 to 1967.
 In 1966, he ran unsuccessfully for governor.

 He practiced family law before being appointed to the state Supreme Court in 1989, where he served as an associate justice before becoming chief justice, a position he held for eight years until 1998.